RobotLocomotion/drake-external-examples/drake_bazel_external/README.md

 # Bazel Project with Drake as an External

-This pulls in Drake and builds it from source via Bazel's WORKSPACE mechanism, which is deprecated as of Bazel 8 and will be removed in Bazel 9.
-Therefore, we will be rewriting this example to use Bazel modules ("bzlmod") in the near future.
-Stay tuned!
+This pulls in Drake and builds it from source via Bazel's module mechanism.

 For an introduction to Bazel, refer to
 [Getting Started with Bazel](https://bazel.build/start).